matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 }
 ```

 `cursor: none;` is to mouse users what `outline: none;`  is to keyboard users.
-Orientation is annoyingly hard but interactive elements are still clickable.
+Getting your bearings is initially difficult, but interactive elements are still clickable.
 Let's improve the quality of our app by decreasing the user experience once more.

 <p class="code-label"><strong>CSS</strong></p>